inference-labs-inc/subnet-2-circom/README.md

-# Proof of Weights for Omron
+# Proof of Weights for Subnet 2

-This repo contains source files for the circom implementation of Omron's incentive mechanism.
+This repo contains source files for the circom implementation of Subnet 2's incentive mechanism.

 ## Steps to reproduce output